vuejs/docs/src/guide/essentials/event-handling.md

 </div>

+A method handler automatically receives the native DOM Event object that triggers it - in the example above, we are able to access the element dispatching the event via `event.target.tagName`.

+The template compiler detects method handlers by checking whether the `v-on` value string is a valid JavaScript identifier or property access path.
+For example, `foo`, `foo.bar` and `foo['bar']` are treated as method handlers, while `foo()` and `count++` are treated as inline handlers.

 ## Methods in Inline Handlers

-Instead of binding directly to a method name, we can also use methods in an inline JavaScript statement:
+Instead of binding directly to a method name, we can also call methods in an inline handler.
+This allows us to pass the method custom arguments instead of the native event:

 <div class="composition-api">